seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 {% endhighlight python %}
 </p>
 <p>
-We need to define what function <code class='highlight'>perf_eval_fn</code> we will use to evaluate the performance of the model.
-In this case we will use the logistic (or "log") loss, which happens to be the same as our primary objective.
-We also define <code class='highlight'>perf_eval_kwargs</code> which will be passed to the <code class='highlight'>SupervisedPlotGenerator</code> so that we can evaluate the performance evaluation funciton on the model in each of our experiment trials.
+We need to define what function <code class='highlight'>perf_eval_fn</code> we will use to evaluate the model's performance.
+In this case, we will use the logistic (or "log") loss, which happens to be the same as our primary objective.
+We also define <code class='highlight'>perf_eval_kwargs</code>, which will be passed to the <code class='highlight'>SupervisedPlotGenerator</code> so that we can evaluate the performance evaluation function on the model in each of our experiment trials.

 {% highlight python %}
     # Setup performance evaluation function and kwargs